reorx/blog/content/links/_index.md

 ---
-title: Links
+title: Blog Roll
-description: Blog links from my friends.
+description: Links to the other blogs I recommend.
 ---